-An agency, other than an agency whose hearings are required to be conducted by Office of Administrative Hearings personnel, may modify the subpoena provisions by regulation.
+An agency, other than an agency whose hearings are required to be conducted by Office of Administrative Hearings personnel, may modify the subpoena provisions or make the subpoena provisions inapplicable by regulation.
 Section 646.110.
-Regulations might provide, for example, that a subpoena will not issue unless the party seeking it first establishes the relevance of the evidence sought; or the regulation could provide different standards for subpectas compelling the attendance of witnesses and subpoenas duces tecum.
+Regulations might provide, for example, that a subpoena will not issue unless the party seeking it first establishes the relevance of the evidence sought; or the regulation could provide different standards for subpeonas compelling the attendance of witnesses and subpoenas duces tecum.